faddat/clay/readme.md

 starport type post title body
 ```

-It's made with the latest Starport.
+It's made with the latest Starport from the development branch.

 ## Configure